Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Nano PUF

-- Study of some popular firmware malware—Mirai, BrickerBot, GoScanSSH, Hydra, etc., for government applications.
+- Study of popular firmware malwares—Mirai, BrickerBot, GoScanSSH, Hydra, etc.

 Session 8: Case Studies of IoT Attacks

-- On October 21, 2016, a massive DDoS attack was deployed against Dyn DNS servers, shutting down many web services including Twitter.
+- October 21, 2016: A massive DDoS attack was deployed against Dyn DNS servers, shutting down many web services, including Twitter.
 Hackers exploited default passwords and usernames of webcams and other IoT devices, installing the Mirai botnet on compromised IoT devices.
-This attack will be studied in detail for government context.
+This attack will be studied in detail.

-- Philips Hue lightbulbs were hacked through their ZigBee link protocol.
+- Philips Hue lightbulbs were hacked via their ZigBee link protocol

-- Cross-site scripting (XSS) attacks that exploited the Belkin WeMo app and accessed data and resources that the app can access in government environments.
+- Cross-site scripting (XSS) attacks that exploited the Belkin WeMo app and accessed data and resources accessible by the app

 Session 9: Securing Distributed IoT via Distributed Ledger—Blockchain and DAG (IOTA) [3 hours]

-- Differences between blockchain, DAG, and Hyperledger—comparison of their working, performance, and decentralization for government operations.
+- Differences between blockchain, DAG, and Hyperledger—comparison of working, performance, and decentralization for government use

-- Real-time, offline performance of different DLT systems for government.
+- Real-time and offline performance of different DLT systems

-- Practical implementation of ledger systems—review of some research architectures for government use.
+- Practical implementation of ledger systems—review of research architectures for government applications

-- IOTA and Tangle DLT for IoT in government operations.
+- IOTA and Tangle—DLT for IoT in government contexts

 Session 10: Best Practice Architecture for IoT Security

-- Tracking and identifying all services in gateways for government systems.
+- Tracking and identifying all services in gateways for government use

-- Structure firmware patching to the perimeter and conform to service IDs for government systems.
+- Structure firmware patching to perimeter and conforming to service IDs

-- Secure the risks of IoT management portals/applications with two layers of authentication for government use.
+- Secure IoT management portals/applications with two layers of authentication

-- Identification and integration of the same security principles in logistic supply chains for government.
+- Integrate the same security principles into logistics supply chains for government operations

-- Minimize patch vulnerabilities of IoT communication protocols for government systems.
+- Minimize patch vulnerabilities in IoT communication protocols for government systems

 Session 11: Drafting an IoT Security Policy for Your Organization

-- Suggest best practices for authentication, identification, and authorization for government systems.
+- Suggest best practices for authentication, identification, and authorization in government contexts

-- Identification and ranking of critical assets for government operations.
+- Identify and rank critical assets for government use

-- Identification of perimeters and isolation for applications in government environments.
+- Identify perimeters and isolation for applications in government systems

-- Policy for securing critical assets, critical information, and privacy data for government systems.
+- Develop policies for securing critical assets, critical information, and privacy data for government operations

 Requirements